 It is the policy of the Marietta Fire Department, to determine the origin and cause of all fires.
-In the event a criminal act is determined to have occurred, to seek out and prosecute anyone involved in the act of intentionally setting, assisting another, or counseling another to set fire to any structure or object for the purpose of revenge, financial gain, to defraud another or any other reason applicable to the official code of Georgia.
+In the event a criminal act is determined to have occurred, to seek out and prosecute anyone involved in the act of intentionally setting, assisting another, or counseling another to set fire in violation of the Official Code of Georgia or Marietta Code.

 A fire investigator shall be notified when one or more of the following conditions exist.